nuclearthinking/unspoken/README.md

 ## Contributing

-We welcome contributions!
+Contributions are wellcome!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.